espresso20/civcli/README.md

 7. Unlock new buildings, resources, and villager types
 8. Reach the Modern Age and build an advanced civilization

+Progress continues automatically even when you're not playing, making this a true idle game where your civilization grows over time.

 ## Requirements

 - To build from source: Go 1.21 or higher